flyaruu/air-defence/README.md

 ## Testing
 I have some unit testing for the parsing and IFF evaluation, the rest is more 'infrastructure', which is more cumbersome to test.
-(Integration test?)
+(I have included an integration test for that)

 ## To Do
 - CI